xiaogouxo/PyIDM/readme.md

 - added functionality to download youtube DASH videos with audio merged using ffmpg.
 - bug fixes.
 - remove Pillow module from requirements
+- new themes added from PySimpleGUI module are available for use in user setting (total of 105 themes)

 <br><br>